operate-first/apps/docs/content/grafana/README.md

 The dashboards can be altered, saved and reused as per your specific monitoring needs.

 Dashboards can be represented by the `GrafanaDashboard` custom resource or by their raw `JSON` files.
-You can find example monitoring dashboards defined in separate `JSON` files for each of the Operate First managed applications in our [apps repo][2].
+You can find example monitoring dashboards defined in separate `JSON` files for each of the Operate First managed applications in our apps repo found [here][2].
 For more information on how the Grafana dashboards are defined, please refer to [this documentation][3] (includes information regarding dashboard properties, creation, UIDs, error handling, plugins, dashboard discovery, datasource inputs, config map references, and dashboard folder support).

 A dashboard can have a number of appearances and purposes.
 Here is a sample of what a simple dashboard might look like (this is the Operate First Grafana Dashboard landing page):